 - Allow List should reduce captured/displayed noise; it should not be described as a blocking mechanism.
 Use Block List later when the goal is to fail traffic intentionally.

 If it fails.
-If Allow List hides more than expected, verify the host or pattern.
+If Allow List hides more than expected, verify the host, port, method, wildcard scope, and whether a normal search filter is also active.
 Also remember the current model: Allow List focuses what Rockxy captures and displays; Block List is the feature for intentionally blocking or dropping traffic.
+If users cannot recover by relaxing or disabling the rule and running a fresh request, prioritize that as a capture-state or UI feedback bug.

 Case 3: inspect HTTPS traffic